 - Test the pressure differential with the bedroom doors closed.

-See the Compliance Tab for related codes and standards, and criteria to meet national programs such as ENERGY STAR Certified Homes, DOE’s Zero Energy Ready Home program, and EPA’s Indoor airPLUS.
+See the Compliance Tab for related codes and standards requirements, and criteria to meet national programs such as DOE’s Zero Energy Ready Home program, ENERGY STAR Single-Family New Homes, and Indoor airPLUS.

 To ensure that “stale” air is able to return to these central returns from rooms that have closeable doors such as bedrooms or offices, builders will often rely on door undercuts.
 Typical door undercuts (1/2 to 3/4 inch) alone do not allow adequate return volume, especially when carpet is installed, and are not appropriate for an energy-efficient house.
 Door undercuts are not approved in ACCA Manual D (Rutkowski 2009).
-Inadequate return air pathways can cause pressure imbalances from room to room, which can cause drafts and temperature differences between rooms or floors, leading to comfort complaints.
-Pressure imbalances can also cause the furnace and air conditioning equipment to work harder than necessary.
+Other methods for providing an air pathway from closed rooms to central return registers are jump ducts and transfer grilles.

 Return ducts are installed by the HVAC contractor.
 Return duct locations should be indicated on the HVAC design plans.
 Tasks associated with this installation should be included in the contract for the appropriate trade, depending on the workflow at a specific job site.